tmswfrk/bicycle-water-cooler/content/blog/20200801_Traveling_with_Bike_Part_02.md

 ---
 title: "Traveling With Your Bike, Part 2: By Plane"
 date: 2020-08-01T17:04:58-07:00
-subtitle: "The next horizon when it comes to traveling with your bike"
+summary: "The next horizon when it comes to traveling with your bike"
 description: "How do you travel internationally with a bicycle?
 With some careful planning and some basic knowledge, bringing your bike with you on an airplane is easy."
 image: "/img/2020/08/bikeboxalan_packedup.jpg"
 imagealt: "Bike packed into a BikeBoxAlan bike box ready for intercontinental travel to Europe.
 Image contains: BikeBoxAlan bike box, packed bicycle, stickers, American flag, Mavic logo"